Aurat (1940 film): Plot

 Radha (Sardar Akhtar) is an indomitable woman, toiling away to feed her three sons and to pay off Sukhilala (Kanhaiyalal), the village's rapacious moneylender.
-When she learns that she is pregnant again, her husband, Shamu (Arun Kumar Ahuja), runs far away, leaving her to fend for herself against poverty and the lecherous advances of Sukhilala.
+When she learns that she is pregnant again, her husband, Shamu (Arun Kumar Ahuja), runs away, leaving her to fend for herself against poverty and the lecherous advances of Sukhilala.
 Later, the two eldest children die, leaving her with only two sons: the strait-laced Ramu (Surendra) and the wild Birju (Yakub).
 The latter of the two becomes a bandit, who kills Sukhilala and kidnaps his childhood sweetheart.
 As a result, Radha and Ramu are cast out of the village.
 Eventually, Radha kills Birju for dishonoring her.